 - Obtained an internal controls FCPA resolution and a civil money penalty of USD375,000 with the Securities and Exchange Commission (SEC) and a declination from the Department of Justice (DOJ) for a global health science company whose employee engaged a Russian agent and approved bribes to foreign officials.
 In the Matter of Nordion (Canada), Inc., Securities Exchange Act Release No. 77290 (March 3, 2016).

 - Obtained an 18-month probation sentence for the former chairman of the board of a large Indiana-based coupon processing company charged with a USD250 million conspiracy and mail fraud.
-States v.
+United States v.
 B.F.
 (S.D.Ind.
 2015).

 - Obtained a three-year probation and 300 hours of community service sentence for the president of a Chicago area metal stamping company charged with a six-year USD2.4 million tax fraud.
 United States v.
 M.W.
 (N.D.Ill.
 2015).